NASA Fast Facts

 (CNN)Here's a look at NASA (National Aeronautics and Space Administration), the United States government agency that conducts research into space.

-There are ten major NASA installations, including the Kennedy Space Center in Florida and the Johnson Space Center in Houston, Texas.
+There are ten major NASA installations, including the Kennedy Space Center in Florida and the Johnson Space Center in Houston.

 Timeline: